orange4glace/NaN2-server/README.md

-# NaN2-server
+# NaN2 server
-server of the NaN2
+Game Servers for NaN2 the game